VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

   minimizes the amount of code that you must write.
 * **Simplicity #2.** You only need to define a single repository and a single **Query** method.
-* **Simplicity #3.** You don't need a separate query object.On the read-side the queries should be simple because you have already de-normalized your data to support the read-side clients.
+* **Simplicity #3.** You don't need a separate query object.
+On the read-side the queries should be simple because you have already de-normalized the data from the write-side to support the read-side clients.
 * **Simplicity #4.** You can make use of LINQ to provide support for features such as filtering, paging, and sorting in the client.
 * **Testability.** You can use LINQ to Objects for mocking.